-Even as I am writing this I am having trouble focusing.
+Even as I am writing this, I am having trouble focusing.
 Of course, a cup of specialty Toro Oro will cure that need for more speed, but what good is that if I can't concentrate?
 That's depression in a nutshell.
-It limits our ability to focus on what matters and for some of us.
-Depression is a block that creates a cluster of thoughts that race to pick at our sensitive minds continuously searching for answers to questions we can't answer or stab at the back of our subconscious when we need to focus on the present the most.
+It limits our ability to focus on what matters.
+Depression is a block that creates a cluster of thoughts that race to pick at our sensitive minds continuously searching for answers to questions we can't answer, or stabs at the back of our subconscious when we need to focus on the present the most.
 It takes us back to memories or feelings of dread.
 It relives history you don't need repeated and keeps us stuck in the past.
 It makes working for many impossible.
 And when I say many, many a times, I mean me.
-It can cost us our ability to work with others, make as much money as possible, and our productivity to dwindle.
-Maybe that's why I am not so much of a fan of tying our worth to productivity.
-Productivity doesn't make you a better person.
-It makes you a busy person but some of us are unable to even get started.
-If you are a well intention person who creates a path each day to make the next day better no matter how big or how small, to me, that weighs more than productivity.

 I am a child of trauma but also someone who believes in conquering their demons.
-I have always been open about my hardships.
-Sometimes there was no way to keep them secret.
-I never wanted to be a victim nor do the many who openly talk about depression hoping you won't see them as someone who wants you to pity them.
+Sometimes there was no way to keep my hardships secret.
+I never wanted to be a victim, nor do the many who openly talk about depression hoping you won't see them as someone who wants you to pity them.
 On the contrary, we know how easy it is for your haters to say "Got em'" when you openly talk about something you know only the evolved in spirit can understand.